Welcome to St Richard’s Primary School

 These books primarily act as a record of the times which your child has read both in school with us and at home with you.
 It also acts as a form of communication between home and school.

 The reception team use an online system called Tapestry to keep you up to date with your children's progress.
-You will be given a log in for the system once the term begins and will be able to add your own observations and comments.
-At the end of the year you can download the record to keep.
+You will be given a log in for the system once the term begins and we encourage you to add your own observations and comments.
+We will send information for Reception via memos on Tapestry and at the end of the year you can download the record to keep.

 Meet the teacher

-This 20 minute meeting is a chance for you and your child to meet the class teacher and teaching assistant.
+This 20 minute meeting is a chance for you and your child to see the classroom, meet their class teacher and teaching assistant.
 It is an opportunity for you to ask any questions and give us information about your child and their needs.

 We have established a set of Golden Rules which we believe support and reflect the ethos of our school.
 These govern the behaviour of all members of our community (children, staff, parents and governors) at all times (in the classroom and at playtime).
 They reflect gospel values and emphasise the positive.
 These rules are displayed in prominent places around the school.
 At the start of each academic year, class teachers devise a set of agreed rules with their class based on our golden rules.

 Be kind and helpful

 Walk quietly around the school